You are here

 Whether you are preparing for a co-op search or a job search, the Center for Cooperative Education and Career Development has the resources you need to be successful.
 If you haven’t met with a Co-op + Career Advisor yet, give us a call at 617-989-4101 to schedule an appointment and we’ll get you started on the right track.

 Here are a number of resources that can help you throughout your search process.
+Check out our blog for articles from the staff about preparing for a co-op or job search.

 Résumé and cover letter writing.
 It's important to make your résuméclean and easily readable, and include results and impact wherever possible.
 Don’t be afraid to list course projects, volunteer work, and campus or community involvement.
 Your examples should include action verbs and focus on the skills you have gained, not just what you have done.
 Give the reader results!
 For the cover letter, always tailor what you write to the position offered, and keep it relevant to the skills required in the description.